BD2KGenomics/dcc-ops/README.md

   * On question 'What is your AWS S3 endpoint?', put the S3 endpoint pertaining to your region.
 See [here](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region).
   * On question 'What is your AWS IAM KMS key ID?', put your encryption key ID (See 'Create an AWS IAM Encryption Key" above).
 If you don't want server-side encryption, you can leave this blank.
 * Boardwalk
-  * Install in dev mode
+  * Install in prod mode
   * On question `What is your Google Client ID?`, put your Google Client ID.
 See [here](http://bitwiser.in/2015/09/09/add-google-login-in-flask.html#creating-a-google-project)
   * On question `What is your Google Client Secret?`, put your Google Client Secret.
 See [here](http://bitwiser.in/2015/09/09/add-google-login-in-flask.html#creating-a-google-project)
   * On question `What is your DCC Dashboard Host?`, put the domain name resolving to your Virtual Machine (e.g. `example.com`)